wqking/obfupy/doc/transformer_rewriter.md

 Enable or disable all the options.

 ### extractFunction = True
-Take out the function (global or class member) body to a new random named function with random arguments, then make the original function calls the new function.
+Take the body of a function (global or class member) and put it into a randomly named new function with random arguments, and then have the original function call the new function.
-The function won't be changed if obfupy determines that may cause error, such as `super` is used.
+If obfupy determines that this might cause an error, such as using `super`, the function will not be changed.

-**Problem situation:** It doesn't work if the function frame object is accessed, such as using the frame object in `inspect` package.
+**Problem situation:** It doesn't work if the function frame object is accessed, e.g, using the frame object in `inspect` package.

 ### extractConstant = True
-Replace constants with random named variables, the variables represent obfuscated constants.
+Replace constants with randomly named variables that represent obfuscated constants.

 ### extractBuiltinFunction = True
-Replace built-in function names such as 'print', 'isinstance', with random named variables, the variables represent the functions.
+Replace built-in function names (e.g., "print", "isinstance") with randomly named variables that represent the functions.

 ### renameLocalVariable = True
 Rename function local variables with random names.

 ### aliasFunctionArgument = True
-If `extractFunction` is False or the function can't be extracted, obfupy can use random named variables as the argument names and replace all usage with the random names.
-Note the argument names are not renamed.
+If `extractFunction` is `False` or the function cannot be extracted, obfupy can use randomly named variables as parameter names and replace all usages with the random names.
+Note that parameter names are not renamed.

 **Problem situation:** It may not work if the function uses `locals()` or frame object to access the arguments by name.